V-Varga/GPS_Py/README.md

 ### Software Versions:

-For additional clarity and quality-checking, please note below are the versions of all software used in this analysis:
+For additional clarity and quality-checking, please note below the versions of all software used in this analysis:
  - Python: 3.8.6
    - Numpy: 1.20.1
    - Pandas: 1.2.1